deckar01/mod-wsgi-van/README.md

 - Isolate virtual environments between vhosts
 - Automatically reload deployed vhosts
 - Automatically unload deleted vhosts
+- Symlinked vhost support

-## Requirements
+## Overview

-- Vhosts must be symlinks, which change on deploy.
-- Apps must perform all `import`s and `sys.path` dependent operations during setup.
+The router checks the HTTP_HOST on request to decide which vhosts it should be routed to.
+WSGI apps are lazy loaded.
+WSGI directories are monitored for mtime changes by default.
+Symlinks are resolved on access to support deploys that symlink vhosts.

 ## Concerns

-- Modules belonging to different vhosts are loaded into the same mod_wsgi process / thread by default.
+- Modules belonging to different vhosts are loaded into the same mod_wsgi process by default.
-- Built-in modules loaded by `mod_wsgi` remain shared between all apps in a process / thread.
+- Modules loaded outside of an app are shared between all apps in a process.

 ## Install